haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/vault/token-ui-component-provider.md

   - Integration
 ---

-This topic describes how to create custom vault payments UI components, that are used to  display stored tokens on {% glossarytooltip 278c3ce0-cd4c-4ffc-a098-695d94d73bde %}checkout{% endglossarytooltip %} page and order placing using vault.
+This topic describes how to create custom vault payments UI 组件, that are used to  display stored tokens on {% glossarytooltip 278c3ce0-cd4c-4ffc-a098-695d94d73bde %}checkout{% endglossarytooltip %} page and order placing using vault.

 ## Token component provider {#token_provider}